Wait … Another Change for Our LLC? New IRS Partnership Audit Rules Take Effect January 1, 2018

 Minimize Your Risk by Updating Your Governing Documents

-With recent changes to Minnesota LLC legislation as well as new IRS audit rules for partnerships, now is a good time to meet with one of the attorneys at Sanford, Pierson, Thone & Strean, PLC to review your governing documents and ensure that they are in line with your intentions and that they minimize the risks associated with not updating them.
+With recent changes to Minnesota LLC legislation as well as new IRS audit rules for partnerships, now is a good time to meet with one of the attorneys at the Wayzata law firm of Sanford, Pierson, Thone & Strean, PLC to review your governing documents and ensure that they are in line with your intentions and that they minimize the risks associated with not updating them.